bfredl/DelugeFirmware/Documentation/community_features.md

 * Alternative Golden Knob Delay Params
 	When On, changes the behaviour of the click action, from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).

+### Sysex Handling

+Support for sending and receiving large sysex messages has been added.
+Initially, this has been used for development centric features.

+- ([#192] and [#174]) Send the contents of the screen to a computer.
+This allows 7SEG behavior to be evaluated on OLED hardware and vice versa
+- ([#215]) Forward debug messages.
+This can be used as an alternative to RTT for print-style debugging.
+- ([#295]) Load firmware over USB.
+As this could be a security risk, it must be enabled in community feature settings

 # Compiletime settings